Not Your Stereotyped IT Firm

 We've not only locked out ourselves to the African Market but also operating clients in China, Europe, United States and Canada.

 So if you are our guest out of Africa, we love visitors who end up becoming long term partners.
-Some of our recent partners include but not limited to Dascah MN Community in Minnesota, Udo Wegner Foundation in Chicago, Saldoma Tours & Travel in Kenya, Pic Aviation Club in Kenya and many more.
+Some of our recent partners include but not limited to Dascah MN Community in Minnesota, Udo Wegner Foundation in Chicago, Saldoma Tours & Travel in Kenya, Pal Network serving African Countries and many more.

 African Script Global Solutions is headquartered in Nairobi Jkuat Towers, with a strong presence in key African markets.
 Our team consists of skilled software developers, business analysts, and domain experts who collaborate to create robust and tailor-made IT solutions.
 We believe in delivering exceptional value to our clients through the use of advanced technologies and continuous innovation.